Vector-valued orthogonal modular forms: Introduction

 Moreover, we obtain a classification of possible types of holomorphic tensors of the next few degrees up to $n/2$ (Proposition \ref{prop: hol tensor smallest}).
 The vanishing bound $k<n/2-1$ is optimal as a general bound.

 The proof of Theorem \ref{thm: VT I intro} is built on the results of \S \ref{sec: FJ} and \S \ref{sec: filtration}, and proceeds as follows.
-We apply the classical vanishing theorem of scalar-valued Jacobi forms of weight $<n/2-1$ (\cite{Sk}, \cite{Gr}) to the last graded quotient of the $J$-filtration on ${\Elk}$.
+We apply the classical vanishing theorem of scalar-valued Jacobi forms of weight $<n/2-1$ (\cite{Sk}, \cite{Gr}) to the first graded quotient of the $J$-filtration on ${\Elk}$.
 This implies that the Fourier-Jacobi coefficients of $f\in {\MG}$ take values in a certain sub vector bundle of ${\Elk}\otimes \Theta_{J}^{\otimes m}$.
 Passing to the Fourier expansion at $I\subset J$, we see that the Fourier coefficients of $f$ are contained in a proper subspace of $V(I)_{\lambda,k}$.
-Finally, moving $J$ around $I$, we conclude that the Fourier coefficients are zero.
+Finally, running $J$ over all $1$-dimensional cusps containing $I$, we conclude that the Fourier coefficients are zero.

 In the case of Siegel modular forms of genus $2$, the idea to use Jacobi forms to deduce a vanishing theorem for vector-valued modular forms seems to go back to Ibukiyama (\cite{Ibu0} Section 6).
 Our proof of Theorem \ref{thm: VT I intro} can be regarded as a generalization of his argument.